devkral/django-fast-ratelimit/README.md

     -   ratelimit.invertedset(["HEAD", "GET"]): inverted set of checked methods.
 Here: every method is checked, except HEAD, GET
 -   request: ingoing request (optional if key supports it and methods=ratelimit.ALL (default))
 -   key: multiple modes possible:
-    -   bool: True: skip key (should only be used for baking), False: disable cache (like RATELIMIT_ENABLE=False)
+    -   bool: True: skip key (should only be used for baking), False: disable cache (like RATELIMIT_ENABLED=False)
     -   int: sidestep cache, value will be used for request_limit.
 0 is for never blocking, >=1 blocks
     -   str: "path.to.method:argument"
     -   str: "inbuildmethod:argument" see methods for valid arguments